vuejs/awesome-vue/README.md

   - [Blurrish](http://blurrish.cognitusapps.com/) - Encrypted Morning Pages journal for Mac/Windows, built with Vue and Electron.
 Blurs as you write so you can journal in public workspaces.
   - [ExifShot](https://exifshot.com/) - What and how on photography, beautifully.
   - [Studolog](https://studolog.com/) - Online file sharing platform for students, including tester and reviews.
 Currently in Czech 🇨🇿 only.
+  - [Worksome](https://www.worksome.com/) - Marketplace/platform for qualified it professionals and freelancers and companies looking to hire them.

 ### Interactive Experiences